Using Subskills

 ...

-Inside, we pass the subskill's name, an ID and the modified aron arameters to the callSubskill() function.
+Inside, we pass the subskill's name, an ID and the modified aron parameters to the callSubskill() function.
 In order to use the aron parameters of our subskill we need to make them available to the skill by including them in skills/SaySomething.cpp.
 Afterwards we can access the parameters via skill_tutorials::use_parameters::arondto::UseParametersParams p.

 ...